stephenfrank/Farser/README.md

 Farser
 ======

-An experiment in parsing (in PHP) that's pretty simple minded and tries to implement nested scopes in a non-scary way.
+An experiment in template parsing (in PHP) that's pretty simple minded and tries to implement nested scopes in a non-scary way.

 And... look ma, no regex!